 - the wound is large, deep, or has a jagged edge

-- dirt or foreign particles entered the wound
+- dirt or foreign particles entering the wound

 - the cause of the wound was a bite from an animal or another person

-- the cause of the wound was an injury involving a dirty, rusty, or contaminated object
+- the cause of the wound was an injury involving a dirty, rusty, or germ-containing object

 Certain health conditions and environmental factors can also increase the risk of infection.
 These include: